-Figure 1: exssecive expansion pattern circle Case study: Urban region of Urumia: rapid spatial expansion Urban region of Urumia in northwestern part of Iran enjoys a prolific soil and is capable of massive harvest, due to this feature there are always many gardens around the city which people if Urumia by any background prefer to spend time there at weekends.
-Urumia garden city is not an antiquated heritage from past which is destined to death due to modernization and mechanization of life, but in fact it should be maintained for future generations.
+Figure 1: exssecive expansion pattern circle Case study: Urban region of Urumia: rapid spatial expansion Urban region of Urumia in northwestern part of Iran enjoys a prolific soil and is capable of massive harvest.
+Due to this feature there are always many gardens around the city which people of Urumia by any background prefer to spend time there at weekends.
+Urumia garden city is not an antiquated heritage from past which is destined to die due to modernization and mechanization of life, but in fact it should be maintained for future generations.

-According to observatory results in case study, there are new settlements which are feature differently in term of residents, employment and environment in people's point of view.
+Picture 1: position of case study in country source:authors According to observatory results in case study, there are new settlements which have different features in term of residents, employment and environment in people's point of view.
 This region which has experienced a spatial development, most of its gardens and agricultural lands are now turned out to residential or recreational gardens.
-Residents of this area are affluent which possess big luxury gardens which visit these houses at weekends for fun.
-Due to observations owner's activities in these gardens are not gardening or increasing agricultural productions but in complete contrast, these people have first bought gardens and then started to build garden houses or some other types who are owner's heirs who were not interested in gardening activities and decided to build garden houses for recreational.

-Picture 1: position of case study in country (Resource:authors) According to questionnaire, 72% of gardens and agricultural lands in this region are allocated to second houses for affluent, these land have lost their land use and turned out to residential zone.
-Increase in population, has recreational usage and doesn't care about selling products.
-Number of invalid construction between 1986-2011 in region is equal to 1100 unit with a substructure of 80 square meter and number of valid construction is equal to 2200 units with substructure of 40 meter and an area of 4/7 hectare.
+Residents of this area are affluent people who possess big luxury gardens and visit their houses at weekends for fun.
+Base on the observations, landlords' activities in these gardens are not gardening or increasing agricultural productions but in complete contrast, these people have first bought gardens and then started to build garden houses or some other types.
+These people are actually the owner's heirs who were not interested in gardening activities and decided to build garden houses for recreational.
+According to questionnaire, 72% of gardens and agricultural lands in this region are allocated to second houses for affluent people, these lands have lost their land use and turned out to residential zone.
+Increase in population may result in recreational usage which doesn't take into consideration selling products.
+Number of invalid constructions between 1986-2011 in region equals to 1100 unit with a substructure of 80 square meter and number of valid constructions equals to 2200 units with substructure of 40 meter and an area of 4/7 hectare.
 This type of construction is made at gardens which are 15 kilometers away from city.
 In gardens located more than 30 kilometers away the city, villagers themselves are owners and no construction takes place in them.
-Moreover population increase and vertical area in Urumia (Diagram no.3) and also economic benefits of Urumia (for example at agriculture) declares factors such as avenues resulted from oil and unfair distribution of oil avenue in the country results in places in country which change constantly, this development causes spatial expansion and contributes to physical phenomena such as sprawl, it should be noted that the expansion is not due to increase in Urumia population or shortage of construction in Urumia.
+Moreover, population increase and vertical area in Urumia (Diagram no.3) and also economic benefits of Urumia (for example at agriculture) declares factors such as avenues resulted from oil and unfair distribution of oil avenue in the country results in places in country which are changing constantly.
+This development causes spatial expansion and contributes to physical phenomena such as sprawl, it should be noted that the expansion is not due to increase in Urumia population or shortage of construction in Urumia.

-Diagram1: population and vertical areachange of city between 1986-2011 (source: Statistics center of Iran) Causes of spatial expansion in Urumia urban region Population increase and economic profits Population increase causes an increase demand for land and housing and consequently an increase in agricultural lands would occur, moreover their land use changes into residential.
-As a matter of fact, farmers prefer to make more money by working less, it is the point, when farmers decide to use rants instead of selling agricultural products.
+Diagram1: population and vertical areachange of city between 1986-2011 source: Statistics center of Iran Causes of spatial expansion in Urumia urban region Population increase and economic profits Population increase causes an increase of land demand and housing.
+And consequently an increase in agricultural lands would occur.
+Moreover, their land use changes into residential.
+As a matter of fact, farmers prefer to make more money by working less.
+This happens when farmers decide to use their lands money instead of selling agricultural products.
 This process occurs in a way that villagers sell a part or whole agricultural land to speculators or migrants and after that, valid and invalid constructions are made.
 Agricultural lands are transformed to residential, commercial and industrial zones and this triggers a fundamental change in the structure of region economy.